Data Security¶

 if (node.nodeType === Node.TEXT_NODE) {

-// If it's a text node, check whether the content contains numbers
+// If it is a text node, check if the content contains numbers

 const textContent = node.textContent || ''